 Part-Time or Reduced Schedule Leave

 The FMLA allows employees to take medical leave intermittently.
 For example, if you have a prenatal checkup, you can use a couple of hours of FMLA leave and then go back to work.
-The same is true for pregnancy-related ailments that don't last all day—like morning sickness—where you might need a few hours off in the morning but be able to come to work by lunchtime.
+The same is true for pregnancy-related ailments that don't last all day—like morning sickness—when you might need a few hours off in the morning but be able to come to work by lunchtime.

 For parental leave, however, the rules are different.
 You can only use your FMLA parenting leave a little at a time if your employer agrees to it.
 And if your employer allows you to use your parenting leave intermittently, you must finish taking time off within one year after your child is born or placed in your home.